← Home

 Refresh cadence

-A GitHub Actions workflow runs daily at 02:30 UTC (08:00 IST) and scrapes the PPAC daily PDF, ECB FX feed, and FRED Brent series.
+A GitHub Actions workflow runs daily at 02:30 UTC (08:00 IST) and scrapes the PPAC daily PDF, ECB FX feed, official EIA Daily Prices spot close, and the FRED Brent history series.
 A second workflow runs every Sunday at 03:00 UTC and refreshes the weekly tables: state VAT, central excise, dealer commission.
 Any new data lands in the repository as a commit, which triggers a Vercel rebuild; the static pages you are viewing are typically updated within 10 minutes of PPAC publication.

 How to cite or reuse